ThoughtWorksInc/Compute.scala/README.md

 When `result.toString` is called, the Compute.scala compiles the expression `a * b + c` into one kernel program and execute it.

 Both `result` and the temporary variable `a * b` are `InlineTensor`s, indicating their computation can be inlined into a more complex kernel program.
+You can think of an `InlineTensor` as an `@inline def` method on device side.

 This approach is faster than other libraries because we don't have to execute two kernels for multiplication and addition respectively.